Portfolio

 Keep a look out for signs of animals while you hike.

 Such as paw prints in the dirt, scat, and patches of grass that have been flattened by an animal resting.
+Sometimes you’ll even see burrow holes, patches of tree bark scraped off, and low-hanging branches that have been chewed.

 Don’t forget to look up.